microsoft/finops-toolkit/docs-mslearn/toolkit/help/troubleshooting.md

 ### Step 1: Verify Cost Management export

-1. Go to Cost Management exports and make sure the export status is "Successful".
+1. Go to Cost Management exports and make sure the export status is `Successful`.
-2. If it is not successful, ensure you have the Cost Management resource provider registered for the subscription where your hub is deployed.
+2. If it isn't successful, ensure you have the Cost Management resource provider registered for the subscription where your hub is deployed.

 ### Step 2: Verify Data Factory pipelines

 1. Go to Data Factory studio, then go to Monitor and make sure both pipelines are running.
 2. Compare the last run time with the time of the last cost export.
 They should be close.
 3. Open the Data Factory instance in Data Factory Studio and select Manage > Author > Triggers.
 Verify the `msexports_FileAdded` trigger is started.
 If not, start it.
-4. If the trigger fails to start with a "resource provider is not registered" error, open the subscription in the Azure portal, then select Settings > Resource providers, select the Microsoft.EventGrid row, then select Register.
-Registration may take a few minutes.
+4. If the trigger fails to start with a “resource provider isn't registered” error, open the subscription in the Azure portal, then select Settings > Resource providers, select the Microsoft.EventGrid row, then select Register.
+Registration might take a few minutes.
 5. After registration completes, start the `msexports_FileAdded` trigger again.
-6. After the trigger is started, re-run all connected Cost Management exports.
+6. After the trigger is started, rerun all connected Cost Management exports.
 Data should be fully ingested within 10-20 minutes.
-7. If the ingestion pipeline is not running and it is showing a `MappingColumnNameNotFoundInSourceFile` error message, verify the export is configured for FOCUS `1.0-preview(v1)` and not `1.0`.
+7. If the ingestion pipeline isn't running and it's showing a `MappingColumnNameNotFoundInSourceFile` error message, verify the export is configured for FOCUS `1.0-preview(v1)` and not `1.0`.

 ### Step 3: Verify storage account – msexports container

 1. The **msexports** container is where the Cost Management pushes "raw" export to.
-This container should not have CSV files as hubs transforms them into parquet files.
+This container shouldn't have CSV files as hubs transforms them into parquet files.
-2. If the you see CSV files in the msexports container, refer back to [Verify Data Factory pipelines](#step-2-verify-data-factory-pipelines).
+2. If you see CSV files in the msexports container, refer back to [Verify Data Factory pipelines](#step-2-verify-data-factory-pipelines).

 ### Step 4: Verify storage account – ingestion container

 1. The **ingestion** container is where clients, like Power BI, connect to pull data.
 This container should always have one or more parquet files for each month.
-2. If you don't see any parquet files in the ingestion container, check for CSV files in the mseports container.
+2. If you don't see any parquet files in the ingestion container, check for CSV files in the `mseports` container.
-3. If you find CSV files inside the msexports container, it means that Data Factory pipeline is not working.
-Refer back to [Verify Data Factory pipelines](#step-2-verify-data-factory-pipelines)..
+3. If you find CSV files inside the msexports container, it means that Data Factory pipeline isn't working.
+Refer back to [Verify Data Factory pipelines](#step-2-verify-data-factory-pipelines).
-4. If there are no CSV files in the msexports container and no parquet files inside the ingestion container, it means the Cost Management export is not running properly.
+4. If there are no CSV files in the msexports container and no parquet files inside the ingestion container, it means the Cost Management export isn't running properly.
 Refer back to [Verify Cost Management export](#step-1-verify-cost-management-export).

 <!--
 ### Step 5: Confirm data ingestion is working